The History of the

 Another historic event was scheduled for Court Street that day.
 The Atlanta Olympic flame bearers were to run down the street carrying the torch to Atlanta.
 The street was clear, and Mayor Emory Folmar was much relieved.
-He was heard making a statement earlier that sounded somewhat like a threat if the house was still in the middle of Court Street, however there was not much he have done with a 600 ton object centered on Court Street.
+He was heard making a statement earlier that sounded somewhat like a threat if the house was still in the middle of Court Street.
+However, there was not much he could have done with a 600 ton object centered on Court Street.
 The work continued through the night, with lights similar to those of a football field making it possible to continue like it was midday.
 During the next week, all of the wheels were reversed, and the house was backed over to its final spot the next weekend.
 If you will forgive a personal insert here, your writer was the only fool who climbed through the under-structure supporting the house to go to the second floor and wave from a window.
 There was considerable complaint from the Figh-Pickett House for being so rudely treated, with its groaning, popping and creaking.
 It was an exciting, once in a lifetime experience, which overpowered the terror.
 Several comments afterward included “Were you concerned that it would all collapse?”
 I thought, What a way to go!
 Quick.

 After a few months of preparation, work began on the restoration.
 The bricks that were removed from the basement level walls that were left were cleaned and replaced on that lower floor by our bricklayers, to meet those suspended walls above on the first floor.

-Not having the money to hire a construction company or architect, the Society formed its own construction company, with a volunteer chief.
+Not having the money to hire a construction company or architect, the Society formed its own construction company, with James Fuller serving as volunteer chief.
 It took a number of years to reach completion.
 The major part of the work of carpentry, brick work, concrete pouring and finishing, sheet rocking, installing windows and hanging doors, running electrical conduits, and painting were done by our crew.
 There were probably never over four men working at one time, and they did all of the major work.
 Of course, proper electricians and plumbers handled that part of the work, and the entire procedure was all done to code or better.
 Those who had a big part in that operation over the years were: Darrol Blair, our Number One Assistant, and Larry Chillous, Henry Dixon, James Perry, Billy Brown, Bob Canter, Kenny Thornton and James Fuller.
 Sam Butner, architect, assisted with architectural problems and the design of an arched gazebo covered with Confederate jasmine.
 It was Sam who joined me in support to force the government to lower the house 21 inches prior to being set on its foundation.
 It did not seem like much to make an issue over, but by so doing the house is now in a proper relation to its surroundings.

 We were also assisted by a group of young students, high-school and college, from a Kentucky YMCA, who visited us during two summers.
 Their leader had made advance contact with non-profits here for free labor.
 It was great for us and they all had a ball traveling through the South helping the “needy”.
 This was an admirable program, and one that certainly could be copied in many community YMCA or church groups.
 I would imagine that their experience of giving of yourself for the benefit of others would be a lasting memory and influence.

-One difficult problem we encountered involved the covering or removal of a very yellow paint on the exterior brick surfaces that unfortunately covered the beautiful natural brick from it 1837 exterior.
+One difficult problem we encountered involved the covering or removal of a very yellow paint on the exterior brick surfaces that unfortunately covered the beautiful natural brick from it’s 1837 exterior.
 This was left from its days as the location of a Sherwin Williams store.
 After experiments in attempting to remove the paint, and knowing that sandblasting would ruin the brick face, we determined the only way was to paint an area the color of the mortar and then hand paint each brick face by hand.
 It was a big success, and looks real now except where a bit of paint has pealed.
 After hearing the secret of our efforts, we had visits from other contractors to see the results that they could possibly apply to their restoration projects.

 That is the story of the years of the old building we call home, and all of the work that lead us to a position of concentrating on the collection and preservation of the records of the past of our community.
 The entire restoration process took years, but it has made us very proud of our house, The Figh-Pickett-Barnes School House, Montgomery’s oldest surviving brick dwelling structure from 1837.